 CIOB Policy Portal latest The quality of the built environment effects every member of society.
 As a professional body that represents the leaders and managers who work at every stage of the lifecycle of a construction project, The Chartered Institute of Building (CIOB) seek to influence government, industry and other stakeholders around the world with the aim of promoting the construction management discipline and addressing the challenges that the sector faces.
-As of April 2020, the Policy Portal latest include:
+As of May 2020, the Policy Portal latest include:

-- CIOB response to the Building A Safer Future: Proposals for reform of the building safety regulator consultation - Press Release: Combined Action Needed to Tackle Severe Skills Shortages - Construction and the Modern Slavery Act: Tackling Exploitation in the UK Access the Chartered Institute of Building's Policy and Public Affairs website Back to top
+• Understanding Mental Health in the Built Environment - CIOB response to the Building a Safer Future: Proposals for reform of the building safety regulator consultation - Press Release: Combined Action Needed to Tackle Severe Skills Shortages Access the Chartered Institute of Building's Policy and Public Affairs website Back to top